Oyindamolabadara/book-club/README.md

 # TECHNOLOGY USED

 * Font Awesome:
-Font Awesome was used to add icons for the footer.
+ [Font Awesome](https://fontawesome.com/) was used to add icons for the footer.
 * Google Fonts:
-Google Fonts was used  to import the fonts used for all the text content on the site pages.
+ [Google Fonts](https://fonts.google.com/) was used  to import the fonts used for all the text content on the site pages.
 * Git:
 Git was used for version control by using the Gitpod terminal to  commit to Git and push to GitHub.
 * GitPod:
 GitPod was used as an IDE whilst coding this site.
 * GitHub:
 GitHub is being used to store all the code for this project after being pushed from GitPod.
-* Am i Responsive:
+* Am I Responsive:
-Am i Responsive was used to create the image in my Final Design section.
+ [Am I Responsive](http://ami.responsivedesign.is/) was used to create the images in the Final Design section.
 * Balsamiq:
 Balsamiq was used in the initial design process to make wireframes.
 * Chrome Developer Tools: